Sometimes I Think About Dying (2023)

 Maybe for once, Star Wars has become a bit more pragmatic; it has sought out realism and the things of this world more than a galaxy far, far away.
 Here I will admittedly contradict myself but I am not sure how to deal with this development because Star Wars was always a fantasy, always a science fiction fairy tale built out of imagination and dreams.
 Now it seems to be inching more and more toward the real world.
 Not because there are any fewer lightsaber battles or blaster fights or fewer alien species and star systems to explore, but the makeup of the new generation of characters is somehow different.

-It is a pipe dream to believe that Star Wars could always be the same because it was not created in a vacuum, it is no longer George Lucases, and it has so many other parties invested in it.
+It is a pipe dream to believe that Star Wars could always be the same because it was not created in a vacuum, it is no longer George Lucas’s, and it has so many other parties invested in it.
 I for one must come to accept that.
 The film ends on a rather odd beat with young children getting rapt up in tales of the Last Jedi and looking off into space empowered by the hope brought by the Resistance before the credits roll.
 Though it felt very un-Star Wars it’s somewhat fitting given this new direction.

 Hopefully, younger fans eat up this latest installment and conceive adventures and worlds of their own like I once did, feeding on the visions of the screen as fuel for countless Lego lightsaber battles and made up assaults on the enemy forces with their ragtag band of Rebel Scum.
 These new films don’t mean so much to me but maybe they can mean something to the current generation.
 Maybe that’s what they’re meant to do.

-Will I see the Last Jedi again?
+Will I see The Last Jedi again?
 I wouldn’t be at all surprised but unlike The Force Awakens, this isn’t so much an extension of the original trilogy.
 This is a breaking of the chain.
 This is something starkly different and it’s taken the galaxy into uncharacteristic territory.

 I resolutely admire Rian Johnson for his choices because it seems like he’s made a Star Wars film that is hardly cookie cutter in nature and the fact that it will not please everyone is a marvel (no pun intended) given the usual reality that blockbusters are supposed to be easy on the eyes while hardly divisive.
 Though flawed, it’s a relatively bold movie in running time, in how it utilizes its characters, and ultimately how it chooses to depart from its longheld traditions.
 But the boy inside of me still yearns for the Luke Skywalker of my youth as naive as that might sound.
 I suppose I’ve never been much of a realist.